dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ## <span id="immutable-mutable"></span>Immutability and Mutability

 The concepts of **immutability and mutability** are slightly more nebulous in JavaScript than in some other programming languages.
-However, you will hear a lot about immutability when reading about functional programming in JS.
+However, you will hear a lot about immutability when reading about <a href="#functional-programming" target="_self">functional programming</a> in JS.
 It's important to know what these terms mean classically and also how they are referenced and implemented in JavaScript.

 ### Immutable